rparnas/ry-docs/design-standard.md

 __Good: This layer also indicates the interface's connection state.__

 ### Rule of Opposites
-If the opposite of a statement wouldn't likely make sense this often indicates that the original statement is making inappropriate subjective commentary.
-If this commentary is truly needed it should be separated out.
+If the opposite of a statement seems nonsensical this may indicate that the original statement is making inappropriate subjective commentary.
+If commentary is truly needed it should be separated out.

 Example: